By Jennifer Stuart

 Bring your own

 Of course it is most cost effective to bring in your own drinks.
 We like refillable water bottles as we can fill them up at the hotel in the morning and then refill them as we go during the day.
-We love the Platypus water bottles as they are BPA free and they collapse as you drink so they take up less space in your bag as you drink what is in them (click here for Canadians) I like adding water flavoring but they rest of the family likes water straight up.
+We love the Platypus water bottles as they are BPA free and they collapse as you drink so they take up less space in your bag as you drink what is in them (click here for Canadians) I like adding water flavouring but they rest of the family likes water straight up.
 If you are going to bring a water bottle make sure that it is not a glass water bottle as glass containers are not allowed in the park and you will be turned away at bag check.
-(This happened to my sister- in law last year)
+(This happened to my sister- in law last year) Read our Banned at Disneyland post for more information about what you can't bring into the parks.

 If you choose to go with a disposable bottle of water or other beverage pick it up from anywhere—pretty much anything will be cheaper than the prices you will pay in the park.
 (Just make sure your drink comes in a plastic bottle—see above!)